Chakib08/Jetson-Kernel-Development/README.md

 ![Menuconfig image](doc/imgs/menuconfig.png)

-You can browse through the menuconfig consol to see all the available drivers, you can find below nvidia overlays encoders, decoders and image sensor drivers
+You can browse through the menuconfig console to see all the available drivers, you can find below nvidia overlays encoders, decoders and image sensor drivers

 ![Menuconfig image](doc/imgs/menuconfig_nvidia_overlay.png)

+### Clean environment
+Run in a terminal the command below to build the kernel

+`./build_and_copy.sh clean`

 ### Build kernel
+Run in a terminal the command below to build the kernel

+`./build_and_copy.sh kernel`

+### Build kernel modules
+Run in a terminal the command below to build the kernel modules

+`./build_and_copy.sh modules`

+### Build device tree
+Run in a terminal the command below to build the device tree

+`./build_and_copy.sh dtb`